-As part of SPC's standard services, SPC monitors, on an ongoing basis, client accounts for which it provides discretionary portfolio management services as well as accounts managed by third-party money managers and strategists it recommends.
-Clients grant SPC discretionary trading authorization (which means the authority to buy and sell securities in your advisory account without asking for your consent in advance) by signing one of SPC's Client Services Agreements.
-For SPC's SIGMA Managed Accounts, the minimum account size is \$5,500, and for Axis Programs, the minimum account size is between \$10,000 and \$100,000.
-SPC may waive these minimums in its discretion, however third-party money managers and strategists may impose their own account minimums.
+As part of SPC's standard services, SPC monitors, on an ongoing basis, the performance of client accounts for which it provides discretionary portfolio management services as well as the performance of third-party money managers it recommends.
+Clients grant SPC discretionary trading authorization (which means the authority to buy and sell securities in your advisory account without asking for your consent in advance) by signing SPC's Client Services Agreement; however, clients reserve the right to limit SPC's authority by providing SPC with written trading restrictions and guidelines.
+For SPC's SIGMA Managed Accounts, the minimum account size is \$5,500, although SPC may waive that minimum in its discretion.
+Third-party money managers may impose their own account minimums.
 SPC does not offer any investments issued, sponsored, or managed by SPC or its affiliates, nor does SPC restrict its financial professionals to a limited menu of products or types of investments.

-For additional information, please see Items 4 and 7 of SPC's Form ADV Part 2A brochure, and Items 4 and 5 of SPC's Form ADV Part 2A Appendix 1 wrap fee program brochure, both of which are available on SPC's client website (www.spc4clients.com).
+For additional information, please see Items 4 and 7 of SPC's Form ADV Part 2A brochure which is available on its client website (www.spc4clients.com).